rtaormina/epanetCPA/README.md

 *epanetCPA* is an open-source object-oriented MATLAB® toolbox for modelling the hydraulic response of water distribution systems to cyber-physical attacks. epanetCPA allows users to quickly design various attack scenarios and assess their impact via simulation with EPANET, a popular public-domain model for water network analysis.

-If you happen to use this code for a publication, please cite the following paper which features a very early version of epanetCPA:
+If you happen to use this code for a publication, please cite the following paper which describes epanetCPA:
 ```
-Taormina, R., Galelli, S., Tippenhauer, N. O., Salomons, E., & Ostfeld, A. (2017).
-Characterizing cyber-physical attacks on water distribution systems.
-Journal of Water Resources Planning and Management, 143(5), 04017009.
+Taormina, R., Galelli, S., Douglas, H.C., Tippenhauer, N. O., Salomons, E., & A. Ostfeld.
+A toolbox for assessing the impacts of cyber-physical attacks on water distribution systems.
+Environmental Modelling & Software, DOI: https://doi.org/10.1016/j.envsoft.2018.11.008.
 ```

 ### Requirements: